raphaelgpalma/TNSQuery/README.md

-# TNSQuery
+# OraShell

-TNSQuery is a lightweight Python-based command-line tool designed for interacting with Oracle databases via TNS (Transparent Network Substrate) without requiring the installation of `sqlplus`.
+OraShell is a lightweight Python-based command-line tool designed for interacting with Oracle databases via TNS (Transparent Network Substrate) without requiring the installation of `sqlplus`.
 It provides an interactive SQL shell, making it ideal for pentesters and database administrators working in environments like Hack The Box or other controlled setups.

 ## Features
 - Interactive SQL shell for Oracle databases.